Buccaneer: Punishments

 When caught by anti-pirate English authorities, 17th and 18th century buccaneers received justice in a summary fashion, and many ended their lives by "dancing the hempen jig", a euphemism for hanging.
 Public executions were a form of entertainment, and people came out to watch them as they would for a sporting event today.
 Newspapers reported details such as condemned men's last words, the prayers said by the priests, and descriptions of their final moments in the gallows.
 In England, most executions took place at Execution Dock on the River Thames in London.

 In the cases of more famous prisoners, usually captains, their punishments extended beyond death.
 Their bodies were enclosed in iron cages (for which they were measured before their execution) and left to swing in the air until the flesh rotted off them—a process that could take as long as two years.
-The bodies of captains such as William "Captain" Kidd, Charles Vane, William Fly, and Jack Rackham ("Calico Jack") were all treated this way.
+The bodies of captains such as William "Captain" Kidd, Charles Vane, William Fly, and John Rackham were all treated this way.

 It is doubtful many buccaneers got off with just a time in the pillory.
 However, a pirate who was flogged could very well spend some time in the pillory after being beaten.
 "The most common shaming punishment was confinement in the pillory often with symbols of their crimes."

 In literature

 After the threat began to abate, literature brought buccaneers to glory as example of virility and self-reliance.
-Daniel Defoe’s works like Robinson Crusoe (1719), Captain Singleton (1720), and A General History of the Pyrates (1724) (purported by Defoe) set the tone for the glamorous ways in which later generations would perceive them.
+Daniel Defoe’s works like Robinson Crusoe (1719), Captain Singleton (1720), and A General History of the Pyrates (1724) (purportedly written by Defoe) set the tone for the glamorous ways in which later generations would perceive them.